bnorum/Self-Balancing-Battle/README.md

 2. **Set up the database**:

-    Create a new database in your SQL Serve.
+    Create a new database in your SQL Server.
-    Run the provided SQL scripts in the `NorumBradenFinal` directory to set up tables and seed dat.
+    Run the provided SQL scripts in the `NorumBradenFinal` directory to set up tables and seed data.

 3. **Configure the application**:

-    Update the database connection string in the application's configuration file to match your setu.
+    Update the database connection string in the application's configuration file to match your setup.

 4. **Install frontend dependencies**: